What is a CCRC?

 What type of transportation is available at Willamette View?

-Public transportation: TriMet stops at Willamette View’s front door, and coming in 2015, MAX service on the new Portland-Milwaukie Light Rail Line is expected to include a stop at Park Avenue and McLoughlin Boulevard, about ½ mile east of our campus.
+Public transportation: TriMet has a stop in front of Willamette View, and MAX service on the Portland-Milwaukie Light Rail Orange Line stops at Park Avenue and McLoughlin Boulevard, about ½ mile east of our campus.

-Willamette View offers: a free shopping bus on Tuesdays and Thursdays, free church shuttle service, and personal drivers, charged per destination and time.
+Willamette View offers: a free shopping bus on Tuesdays and Thursdays, free church shuttle service, and an on-demand shuttle to all buildings on campus as well as the MAX Orange Line.
 Airport transportation is also available for a fee.

 How many people live there independently?